camerond/camerondaigle/posts/three-types-of-meetings.md

 ### Status Meetings: The Goal

-The goal of a Status Meeting should be simply to **disseminate information**.
+The goal of a Status Meeting should be to **disseminate information**.
 That's it.
 If the attendees of the meeting come away with current and relevant information about whatever the hell the meeting was intending to communicate, it's done its job.